auth0/docs/articles/quickstart/spa/angular2/embedded-login.md

   ]
 }) %>

-As an alternative to Auth0's centralized login page, the Lock widget can be embedded directly in your application.
+As an alternative to Auth0's hosted login page, the Lock widget can be embedded directly in your application.
+Please note that certain functionality, such as single sign-on, is limited to the hosted login page and will not work when Lock is embedded in your app.

 <%= include('../_includes/_install_lock') %>